 The Duo Discus is the machine we all dreamed of.
 Its characteristics (efficient controls, easy to fly, high performance standards, wide comfortable cockpit ) make it an outstanding club sailplane.
 We are happy to have three of them in our fleet.

-The newest one, F-CIDR, is fitted with a “fly-by-hand” device, which enables the Club to welcome handicapped pilots.
+F-CIDR, is fitted with a “fly-by-hand” device, which enables the Club to welcome handicapped pilots.

 4 C101 Pégase ( F-CGBV, F-CHGO, F-CHLC, F-CHGH, the latter belonging to the Aneg organization)

 The Pégase is the most representative of the French-built sailplanes.
 A 400 of them are still in airworthiness conditions in the French airclubs.
 One of ours is fitted with a “malonnier” ( fly-by-hand ) device.

 The LS4 is the single-seater which has been built in the largest numbers (1000 and more still flying around the world ).
 This very comfortable, easy to fly sailplane can please all types of pilots.